-- EE-101, a complete stand-alone moving-magnet phono preamp based on the acclaimed PHONOZ phono-section, with an internal power supply, selectable cartridge loading, selectable gain, selectable high pass filter, and a volume control. - EE-101NP, which contains just the enclosure and power supply (NP stands for No Phono Preamp). - EE101MECH, just the enclosure and enclosure hardware, power entrance connector, and power switch.
-It does not include the power supply.
+- EE-101, a complete stand-alone moving-magnet phono preamp based on the acclaimed PHONOZ phono-section, with an internal power supply, selectable cartridge loading, selectable gain, selectable high pass filter, and a volume control. - EE-101NP, NP stands for No Phono Preamp.
+Compared to the EE-101, this doesn't include the PHONOZ kit, the GPIN kit, the VC101 kit, or 4-40 sems screws for mounting the phono preamp (as there is no phono preamp in this kit). - EE101MECH, just the enclosure and enclosure hardware, power entrance connector, and power switch.
+It does not include the power supply or power transformer.